Dre Campbell Farm

 12. Florida Giant

-As per the name, one would think that it grows in Florida; however, this melon variety thrives well outside the sunshine state.
+As the name suggests, one might think it grows in Florida; however, this melon variety thrives well outside the Sunshine State.

 The Florida Giant is a watermelon that produces large fruits (50+ pounds) and matures in about 90 days.